Life Sciences (A.S.)

 Elective

-Choose a course from a SUNY Gen Ed category not yet completed
+Choose a course from a SUNY Gen Ed category that has not yet been fulfilled

 Semester 4